 |2 TBS rice wine vinegar|

-- Read over the recipe a couple of times and then assemble all of your ingredients prior to starting cooking.
-Make it a habit to do this whenever you go to prepare and cook a recipe.
-This simple thing has helped prevent me from making many a serious error in the kitchen when cooking and baking through the years.
+- Read over the recipe a couple of times, and then assemble all of your ingredients before starting cooking.
+Also, make it a habit to do this whenever you go to prepare and cook a recipe.
+Therefore, this simple thing has helped prevent me from making many serious errors in the kitchen when cooking and baking through the years.

-- Make sure your rice is cold from the refrigerator when you go to use it.
+- Next, make sure your rice is cold from the refrigerator when you go to use it.
 A little safety tip when cooking with rice is to cool and refrigerate any leftover rice as soon and as quickly as you can.
 Do not ever leave it sitting out on the countertop for an extended length of time.
-Each grain of rice is a surface on which the bacteria which causes food poisoning can grow on.
+Each grain of rice is a surface on which the bacteria which cause food poisoning can grow.
 That is not just a bowl of leftover rice.
 It is several hundred potentially harmful surfaces.
 Treat your leftover rice with respect and chill it right away.

 - Always heat leftover rice fully to 165*F. This is the temperature at which any harmful bacteria will be killed.

-- I always use dark soy sauce for my fried rice.
-This gives it a nicer colour as well as a deeper flavour.
+- In addition, I always use dark soy sauce for my fried rice.
+This gives it a nicer color as well as a deeper flavor.

-- Cut your leftover pork into small cubes that are roughly each the same size.
+- Next, cut your leftover pork into small cubes that are roughly the same size.
 I like my cubes to be no larger than ½ inch in size.

 - Bring your eggs to room temperature prior to beating them together with the soy sauce and cooking them.

-- Be prepared to work really quickly once you pour the eggs into the pan.
+- Then, be prepared to work really quickly once you pour the eggs into the pan.
 As the pan is quite hot, they will start to cook right away, and you do not want them to overcook.
 Having soft scrambled eggs is essential to this recipe.

-- Be prepared for lots of spatter when you add the garlic and gingerroot to the hot oil.
+- Also, be prepared for lots of spatter when you add the garlic and ginger root to the hot oil.

-Wash and trim your scallions.
-Peel off and discard any bits that are dry or discoloured.
+Next, wash and trim your scallions.
+Peel off and discard any bits that are dry or discolored.
 Lop off the root ends and discard.
-Divide the light green and white parts from the darker green parts, separating the two from each other.
+Also, divide the light green and white parts from the darker green parts, separating the two from each other.

 Keeping both the white and the dark parts separate from each other, thinly slice the scallions.
-Set aside.
+Next, just set them aside.

 Beat the eggs and a small portion of the soy sauce together in a bowl.
 I use a small wire whisk to do this.
 It works perfectly.

-Scatter the sliced dark green part of the scallions over top and serve immediately.
+Last but not least, scatter the sliced dark green part of the scallions over the top and serve immediately.

-Although you could certainly serve this on its own with a bit of sauce, and we have done so in the past, more often than not I serve this as a side dish along with another Chinese/Oriental offering.
+Although you could certainly serve this on its own with a bit of sauce, and we have done so in the past, more often than not, I serve this as a side dish along with another Chinese/Oriental offering.
 So, it goes well with things like Garlic Spareribs, Sweet and Sour dishes, Chow Mein, or hearty Vegetable Stir Fries.
 A splash of Hoisin Sauce or Ketjap Manis is tasty, splashed over the top of this.

-I think you will find this to be a very handy recipe to have.
-It is one which I use quite frequently, and one which my family has always loved.
-It has been pleasing people in my home for over 40 years now!
+All in all, I think you will find this to be a very handy recipe to have.
+It is one that I use quite frequently and one which my family has always loved.
+Just imagine that it has been pleasing people in my home for over 40 years now!